 When shopping for a used car, look for a Buyer's Guide sticker posted on the car's side window.
 This sticker is required by the FTC on all used cars sold by dealers.
 It tells whether a service contract is available.
-It also indicates whether the vehicle is being sold with a warranty, with implied warranties only, or "as is."
+It also indicates whether the vehicle is being sold:

+- With a warranty

+- With implied warranties only

+- "As is"